Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 The document is comprehensive but not light reading.
 For a gentler introduction, see the main `README.md`.
 For the philosophical foundations, see `pandora/PANDORA.md`.
 For formal terminology, see `foundations/TERMINOLOGY.md`.

-What follows is the full technical picture—with all the caveats, all the uncertainty, and all the structure we've built so far.
+What follows is the full technical picture, with all the caveats, all the uncertainty, and all the structure we have built so far.

 ---